backup-manager/backup-manager/README.md

 There are three commands available `manager:backup`, `manager:restore` and `manager:list`.

-All will prompt you with simple question to successfully execute the command.
+All will prompt you with simple questions to successfully execute the command.

 ### Requirements